Requirements for Guest Posts on Talking Cents

 The subject of the articles must predominantly focus on personal finance education related topics.
 Also, the content of the article must benefit our readers.
 Article titles must be 160 characters or less in length.

-The article has to be a minimum of 750 words.
+Article must be a maximum of 600 words.
 Ensure that the article is not unnecessarily repetitive or verbose.

 Talking Cents blog caters predominantly to a U.S. audience.
 Please keep guest article subjects and sources relevant to a U.S. audience.